fikretsengul/wyoming-satellite/BLUETOOTH_FIXES.md

 **Cause:** The wake word service wasn't properly resetting after detection, and Bluetooth audio buffering could cause issues with the wake word detection pipeline.

 **Solution:**
-- Added proper cleanup of the wake word service after detection
+- Added a listening timeout to prevent indefinite listening states
-- Added a small delay for Bluetooth devices to reset properly
+- Added a small delay for Bluetooth devices to reset properly between conversations
-- Clear any buffered audio in the wake service to prevent false detections
+- Maintained continuous audio stream to wake service for reliable detection

 ## New Command-Line Options